moveit/moveit.ros.org/documentation/plugins/index.markdown

 Moveit offers a number of [default capabilities](https://github.com/ros-planning/moveit/tree/master/moveit_ros/move_group/src/default_capabilities).
 A description of these can be found [here](https://github.com/ros-planning/moveit/blob/master/moveit_ros/move_group/default_capabilities_plugin_description.xml).

 An example for a specific plugin is the [cartesian_path_service_capability](https://github.com/ros-planning/moveit/blob/master/moveit_ros/move_group/src/default_capabilities/cartesian_path_service_capability.cpp).
 This particular plugin can be used to compute a cartesian path.
-The implementation of the intialized function is shown below.
+The implementation of the initialized function is shown below.
 In the example the plugin advertises a topic containing information about the trajectory and a service for computing a new trajectory.

 ```
 void move_group::MoveGroupCartesianPathService::initialize()